calogica/calogica.com/_posts/2019-04-05-snowpipes.md

 ## 1) Set up a separate database

-We like to set up a separate **database** in Snowflake for any source datasets that don't come in via Fivetran.
-(Also, we keep all source data outside our data warehouse database to begin with.)
+WIe like to set up a separate **database** in Snowflake for any source datasets that don't come in via Fivetran.
+(Also, I keep all source data outside our analytics database to begin with, usually in a database called `raw` or something similar.)

 For example, let's create a database called `etl`: